 - 53% of logistics providers use blockchain-based smart contracts to automate compliance with environmental regulations.

-- 68% of cross-border smart contracts are compliant with international trade compliance (ITC) standards, up from 51% in 2023.
+- 68% of cross-border smart contracts are compliant with international trade compliance (ITC) standards.

 - 39% of exporters using smart contracts in Asia-Pacific report reduced compliance costs by an average of 18%.